direktoren/go-nats-go/README.md

 Master will close after the job is finished, Ctrl-c or *Timeout*.
 Advice - unless slave confirms a new job - something probably went wrong.

 ### Note: ####
- - regarding the encryption key: Of course we would never store an encryption key in plain text in a config file for production app.
+ - Regarding the encryption key: Of course we would never store an encryption key in plain text in a config file for production app.
 But since we are only testing the mechanism just set any 32-byte key BUT use the same for master and slave.
  - Metrics values assume clocks are in sync on where go-nats-go master and go-nats-go slave is running.

 ### TODO: ###